Award-winning programs + flexible booking! Apply today

 Volunteer requirements

-- Volunteers under the age of 18 must be accompanied by a parent or guardian to participate in this program
+Volunteers under the age of 18 must be accompanied by a parent or guardian, provide IVHQ with parental consent in order to participate on the program, and may be asked to provide additional document to the local team.

 Are you eligible to volunteer?